juliaviluhina/diasporatests/ReadMe.md

-This version is added as a result of using following approach for test:
+This version is added as a result of using following approach for test which is used in branch weak-checks-and-ensure-mix:

 - usage unique data for tests and weak checks for it
     - as a result - using clearing data periodically